Coquitlam Town Centre — A Buyer’s Guide

 The five sub-areas, mapped

-Coquitlam Town Centre is not a single block — it is five named pieces with different inventory mixes, different SkyTrain proximity, and different amenity-radius walking distances.
+Coquitlam Town Centre is five named pieces, each with its own SkyTrain walking distance and its own amenity radius.
 Lafarge Lake / Town Centre Park is the civic-amenity heart and the highest-density concrete tower stock; Pinetree Way is the north-south spine connecting all three stations; Coquitlam Central is the multi-modal southern edge with the WCE terminus; Glen / North Coquitlam is the older detached band climbing the north slope toward Westwood Plateau; Lincoln Station / Westwood is the southwestern redevelopment-active edge.
-Different sub-areas, different decisions.

 Lafarge Lake / Town Centre Park